10 Mistakes To Avoid When Making Sweet Potato Pie

 5. Using stringy sweet potatoes

-6. Making grainy sweet potato pie
+6. Making grainy pie filling

-8. Underbaking and overbaking
+8. Underbaking or overbaking

 9. Serving too soon

-10. Slicing warm pie
+10. Slicing while warm

 Like this post?
 Pin the below picture to your “Soul Food Recipes” Pinterest Board!